rawa9999-cpu/mailDB/README.md

 Wall and make it impossible for the domestic government to get the money out of it, hope the U.S. government Give me a grant.
-The format of the MailDB basic storage block, consisting of four parts and four states.
-Four parts: the original address sent, the destination address, the 1M bytes of data, the hash value (using MD5, no patent restrictions, fast).
-There are four states: the initial state, the computational state, the transfer and growth state, and the stable state (100~200 copies of themselves to reach this state)
+The format of the MailDB basic storage block, consisting of four parts and four states.Four parts: the original address sent, the destination address, the 1M bytes of data, the hash value (using MD5, no patent restrictions, fast).There are four states: the initial state, the computational state, the transfer and growth state, and the stable state (100~200 copies of themselves to reach this state).